Cooking with the Eatable Garden Plants from your yard

 Feel like buying a mulberry tree to fancy up your yard?
 Go here for details.

 Plums are nutrient-rich and develop into equally nutritious prunes as they age.
-A few bites of either are bursting with Vitamins A, C, K, Potassium, Copper, Manganese, and more, and prunes are known as a natural treatment for constipation.
+A few bites of either are bursting with Vitamins A, C, K, Potassium, Copper, Manganese, and more, and prunes are a natural treatment for constipation.

 This mouth-watering Plum Preserves recipe was inspired by Little House on the Prairie and called for 2 ½ pounds of fresh tart plums, 4 cups sugar, and 1 cup water.
 They’ll walk you through the steps and even suggest variations like adding ginger, vanilla, or lavender at the end.
 Make sure you cook it long enough to thicken correctly!